bids-apps/PyMVPA/README.md

 output.to_filename('Temporal_Occipital_Fusiform_Cortex.nii') # used the same name to replace
 ```
 ## Documentation
-For more information on PyMVPA, please visit http://www.pymvpa.org/
+For more information on PyMVPA, please visit http://www.pymvpa.org/, or look into the "Usage" section and comments inside run.py!
 ## How to report errors
 For issues or questions, please post to the PyMVPA mailing list (http://www.pymvpa.org/support.html), the BIDS mailing list (https://groups.google.com/forum/#!forum/bids-discussion), or NeuroStars (https://neurostars.org/) with pymvpa tag
 ## Acknowledgements